 “When someone becomes a Christian he becomes a brand new person inside.
-The old life has passed away and a new life begun!”—2 Cor 5:17
+The old life has passed away and a new life begun!” — 2 Corinthians 5:17

-“By our baptism then, we were buried with Him and shared His death, in order that, just as Christ was raised from the dead…so also we may live a new life!”—Rom 6:4
+“By our baptism then, we were buried with Him and shared His death, in order that, just as Christ was raised from the dead…so also we may live a new life!” — Romans 6:4

 Baptism does not make you a believer – it shows that you already believe.
 Baptism does not “save you” — only your faith in Christ does that.
 Baptism is like a wedding ring – it’s the outward symbol of the commitment you make in your heart.